Educator licensure is available. Students planning to teach in senior high schools must major in a subject area.

 Individuals, companies and governments all need people who know how to put money to work.
 Studying finance, you will learn how to acquire and manage money by studying topics such as investment management, credit management, securities and derivatives analysis, financial research and decision making.
 Depending on your area of emphasis, after graduation you might be eligible to test for certification as a chartered financial analyst or treasury professional.
 You will graduate prepared for jobs such as financial analyst, treasurer, securities analyst and corporate banking officer.

 The Bachelor of General Studies (BGS) program is a broad-based degree awarded by NIU’s College of Liberal Arts and Sciences.
 The curriculum crosses a wide array of disciplines including the humanities, mathematics, the physical sciences and the behavioral and social sciences.
+This program is available in DeKalb and as a online degree completion program.

 You’ll work with the BGS director to customize your degree program.
 Graduates with this unique degree have gone into a wide variety of employment fields, including business, sales, marketing, human resources and nonprofit work.
 The program also serves as a solid foundation for law school or graduate school in a liberal arts discipline.